-Each of the colleges you’re admitted into will send you what’s often called an award letter, which indicates any aid you’ve received.
-Following are the kinds of aid you may see on that letter.
+Each of the colleges you’re admitted into will notify you regarding any aid you’ve received.
+Following are the kinds of aid you may see in that notification.

 Grants are awards based on your financial need.
 They don’t have to be repaid.

 Scholarships are awards based on specific factors like your academic achievement, talent, athletic ability, leadership, geographic location, field of study, or financial need.
-They don’t have to be repaid.
+They don’t have to be repaid, either.